 Substantially all of our revenue is derived from services provided under contracts and task orders with the U.S. government, primarily by our consulting staff and, to a lesser extent, our subcontractors.
 Funding for our contracts and task orders is generally linked to trends in budgets and spending across various U.S. government agencies and departments.
 We provide services under a large portfolio of contracts and contract vehicles to a broad client base, and we believe that our diversified contract and client base lessens potential volatility in our business; however, a reduction in the amount of services that we are contracted to provide to the U.S. government or any of our significant U.S. government clients could have a material adverse effect on our business and results of operations.
-In particular, the Department of Defense is one of our significant clients, and the BCA (as amended by the American Taxpayer Relief Act of 2012, the Bipartisan Budget Act of 2013, the Bipartisan Budget Act of 2015, and the Bipartisan Act of 2018), provides for automatic spending cuts (referred to as sequestration) totaling approximately \$1.2 trillion between 2013 and 2021, including an estimated \$500 billion in federal defense spending cuts over this time period.
-The Bipartisan Budget Act of 2018 raised BCA spending caps on defense spending by \$80 billion for fiscal 2018, and \$85 billion for fiscal 2019.
-For non-defense funding, the Bipartisan Budget Act of 2018 raised BCA spending caps by \$63 billion for fiscal 2018 and \$67 billion for fiscal 2019.
-While the American Taxpayer Relief Act of 2012, the Bipartisan Budget Act of 2013, the Bipartisan Budget Act of 2015, and the Bipartisan Budget Act of 2018 all negated and raised budget limits put in place by the BCA for both defense and non-defense spending, those spending limits are due to return in fiscal 2020, and absent another budget deal, could result in significant cuts to the budget levels allowed by the Bipartisan Budget Act of 2018.
-This could result in a commensurate reduction in the amount of services that we are contracted to provide to the Department of Defense and could have a material adverse effect on our business and results of operations, and given the uncertainty of when and how these automatic reductions required by the BCA may return and/or be applied, we are unable to predict the nature or magnitude of the potential adverse effect.
+In particular, the Department of Defense is one of our significant clients, and the BCA (as amended by the American Taxpayer Relief Act of 2012, the Bipartisan Budget Act of 2018, and the Bipartisan Budget Act of 2019, provides for automatic spending cuts (referred to as sequestration) totaling approximately \$1.2 trillion between 2013 and 2021, including an estimated \$500 billion in federal defense spending cuts over this time period.
+The Bipartisan Budget Act of 2019 raised BCA spending caps on defense spending by \$90 billion for government fiscal 2020, and \$81 billion for fiscal 2021.
+For non-defense funding, the Bipartisan Budget Act of 2019 raised BCA spending caps by \$78 billion for government fiscal 2020 and \$72 billion for government fiscal 2021.
+While the American Taxpayer Relief Act of 2012, the Bipartisan Budget Act of 2013, the Bipartisan Budget Act of 2018, and the Bipartisan Budget Act of 2019 all negated and raised budget limits put in place by the BCA for both defense and non-defense spending, there can be no assurance that any spending cuts implemented in the future would be similarly negated.
+This could result in a commensurate reduction in the amount of services that we are contracted to provide to the Depar